The Water Element: A Beginner Guide

 Winter has been soooooo sloooooowwwwwwwww to arrive this year.
 We didn’t get our first snow in Colorado until mid-November and then it was gone the next day.

 We need winter.
 It doesn’t matter where in the world you may find yourself.
-This time of year presents with a unique energetic quality that supports us – not in the usual craziness of our lives – but in the stopping all that nonsense, taking a pause, and actually checking in deeply with ourselves.
+This time of year presents with a unique energetic quality that supports us – not in the usual craziness of our lives – but in stopping all that nonsense, taking a pause, and actually checking in deeply with ourselves.

 Wintertime is reflective of the energy of one of the Five Elements, called the Water Element.
-Now before I go on, let me just mention that the Five Elements is a language used to describe energy of both the world around us, and US!
+Now before I go on, let me just mention that the Five Elements is a language used to describe the energy of both the world around us and the US!
 Each individual human, plant, and animal is said to be made of the Five Elements and each of us embodies a unique combination of these elements never before seen and never to be seen again.
 Call it constitution, predisposition, “causative factor” or anything else you like, we are speaking of the same propensity that each living being has for a particular energy!

 Ok, now let’s talk a little bit about Water.

 Here we are talking simply about Water as you know it; the kind you drink, the kind you swim in, and the kind you see falling from the sky when it rains.
 Streams, lakes, rivers, oceans, aquifers; it’s every where!
 Water is so vital to life that while we can go for many weeks without food, we would die in only a few days to a week (max!) without water.
 Just like the Earth, we humans are also largely made up of water.
-Sixty percent of our make up (70% of the Earth’s make up) is pure Water.
+Sixty percent of our body (70% of the Earth’s makeup) is pure Water.
 Suffice it to say that we are largely Watery beings!

 Water is a transformative substance and when it runs over any other element, it changes it forever.
 For some elements like Fire, Water changes it rapidly by tempering it or by completely putting it out!
 But for other elements like Metal (rocks, sand, etc.), it takes a longer time to change it but changes it nonetheless.
 In the soil of the Earth, Water can be so available that it becomes muddy or Water can be so minimal that soil is more parched and dry like the soil of the desert.